 Skip to main content

 Coding agents let you delegate implementation tasks to external AI coding tools directly from the Modem Agent.
 Instead of switching between Modem and your coding tool, you describe what needs to be built and the agent handles the handoff.
 You can invoke coding agents from the dashboard (full-screen or sidebar) or from Slack.
-Modem currently supports two coding agents: Cursor (via Cloud Agents) and Devin.
+Modem currently supports Claude Code (via Anthropic managed agents), Cursor (via Cloud Agents), and Devin.

 How It Works